Fundamental Limits of Private User Authentication: Problem statement

-A PA protocol consists of a CA, a verifier, $K$ legitimate users and an attacker\footnote{Only one attacker is considered, but any number of them can be tolerated.}.
+A single-server PA protocol consists of a CA, a verifier, $K$ legitimate users, and an attacker.
 Each legitimate user wishes to authenticate himself to the verifier without revealing his identity.
-The PA protocol shown in Fig.~\ref{protocol}, has two phase: 1) Key distribution phase: in this phase CA generates the set $V \in \mathcal{V}$ using encoding function $f_c: \mathcal{W}\to \mathcal{V}$, where $\mathcal{W}$ is an authentication space, and sends $V$ to the verifier.
-Using mapping $f_k:\mathcal{V} \to \mathcal{C}$ on $V$ for $k \in [K]$, CA generates $C_k\in \mathcal{C}$ as personal key of user $k$ and sets $C=\{C_1, \cdots, C_K\} \in \mathcal{C}^K$.
-CA sends $C_k$ to legitimate user $k$, each $C_k$ will be used to authenticate user $k$.
-2) Authentication phase: user $k$ wants to prove knowledge of $C_k \in V$ for $k \in [K]$ without revealing index ``$k$'' to the verifier.
+The PA protocol, shown in Fig.~\ref{protocol}, has two phases: \\ 1) \textit{Key distribution phase}: In this phase, the CA having access to $\mathcal{W}$, generates $C_k\in \mathcal{C}$ as the personal key of user $k$ using function $h^{[k]}: \mathcal{W}\to \mathcal{C}$, where $\mathcal{W}$ is an authentication space, and sets $C=\left(C_1, \cdots, C_K\right) \in \mathcal{C}^K$.
+CA sends $C_k$ to the legitimate user $k$, which will be used later by the verifier to authenticate user $k$.
+This phase runs only once at the setup of the protocol to provide the users with their personal keys.\\ 2) \textit{Authentication phase}: Here, the user $k \in [K]$ wants to prove knowledge of $C_k \in C$ without revealing index $k$ to the verifier.
+The decoding and encoding functions of the protocol must be designed to specify the verification process.
+The set of variables for a PA protocol is shown as $\mathcal{P}^{\text{Single}}=\left(V, Q^{[k]}, M^{[k]}, S^{[k]}, \hat{S}^{[k]} \right)$.
+These parameters will be defined in the following.
+Any time that a prover requests authentication from the verifier, this phase runs.
 A prover is a user who sends the authentication request to the verifier.
-We have two cases:\\ Case $\text{\rom{1}}$: $\mathcal{H}=0$, the prover is the legitimate user \\ Case $\text{\rom{2}}$: $\mathcal{H}=1$, the prover is an attacker.
+We have two cases: Case $\text{\rom{1}}$: $\mathcal{H}=0$, the prover is a legitimate user, Case $\text{\rom{2}}$: $\mathcal{H}=1$, the prover is an attacker.
+When the prover claims that he has some $\bar{C} \in C$, the verifier decides on $\hat{\mathcal{H}}$, where $\hat{\mathcal{H}}=0$ means that the verifier accepts the prover as a legitimate user, and $\hat{\mathcal{H}}=1$ means that the verifier rejects the prover.
+The authentication phase, as shown in Fig.~\ref{protocol}, consists of five steps: \\ \textbf{Case} $\text{\rom{1}}$: $\mathcal{H}=0$